ARE YOU confused by the Fantasy lingo? As years have gone by, the Fantasy language has evolved into a complex form.

 Fantasy Pig: The highest and most prestigious status, awarded to a player who goes above and beyond to feast on points.
 Currently, only the great Dane Swan, Tom Rockliff, Tom Mitchell and Brodie Grundy share the honour.

-Fantasy Piglet: A potential pig in the making who is serving their apprenticeship, such as Matt Rowell.
+Fantasy Piglet: A potential pig in the making who is serving their apprenticeship.

 Free agent: A player who hasn't been selected in a Draft team who can be selected from the waiver wire.
 Also known as the scrap heap.